-Planning a trip to Walt Disney World is especially challenging for parents with special needs children.
+Planning a trip to Walt Disney World is especially challenging for families with special needs.
 The theme parks are happy places—but also loud, chaotic, and teetering on the verge of sensory overload.
 Don't let that stop you.
 Everyone is entitled to some pixie dust.

 Amy Schinner has been a Disney fan all her life.
 Her trips to Disney World with her family are treasured memories.
 Now with two children of her own, one autistic and one not, she resolved to give them both the same experiences in the Disney theme parks that she herself had enjoyed.
 But with few resources available, she knew it would be a challenge.